ZaidQureshi/bam/README.md

 If you are using CUDA or implementing support for your own custom devices, you need to explicitly disable IOMMU as IOMMU support for peer-to-peer on Linux is a bit flaky at the moment.
-If you are not relying on peer-to-peer, I would in fact recommend you leaving the IOMMU _on_ for protecting memory from rogue writes.
+If you are not relying on peer-to-peer, we would in fact recommend you leaving the IOMMU _on_ for protecting memory from rogue writes.

 To check if the IOMMU is on, you can do the following: